PaulBlanche/frugal/docs/data/getting-started/08-client-session.md

 }
 ```

-and import this module in your page descritptor.
+and import this module in your page descritptor (with the [script loader](/docs/api/02-script-loader) configured).

 Once the `start` method is called, the session will hijack every navigation on the page (link click, popstate) and prevent the default behaviour of the browser.